Periodontal Care in Rothschild

 Early stages of gum disease, known as “gingivitis” often have symptoms that are quite minor.
 These include:

 - Bleeding while brushing teeth

 - Changes in your bite

 - Periodontal infections

 and Gum Disease Treatment

 There are many different treatments available for periodontal disease.
 One of the most common is a “deep cleaning”, also known as “scaling and root planing”.

-During this treatment, the hygienst will use dental instruments to clean below the gumline to remove bacteria from the root surface to prevent further infection.
+During this treatment at our Rothschild office, the hygienist will use dental instruments to clean below the gumline to remove bacteria from the root surface to prevent further infection.
 Antibiotics may also be placed below the gumline to help fight infections.

 Advanced cases of periodontal disease are not reversible.
-To keep the infection from progressing any further and to maintain a reasonable level of oral health, patients who suffer from advanced periodontal disease should be seen for regular 3-month periodontal cleanings.
+To keep the infection from progressing any further and to maintain a reasonable level of oral health, patients who suffer from advanced periodontal disease should be seen for regular 3-month periodontal cleanings with Dr. Skutak.
 Since the disease is irreversible, it is very important to seek help for periodontal disease as soon as possible.